Innovation Through Collaboration

 Let New Science Lead to Better Equipment

-A few weeks later, Dr. Crandall put on a business suit and joined several hundred other experts from academics and industry in Washington for “The HeadHealthTECH Symposium: Fundamental Biomechanics of Concussion in the NFL.”
+A few weeks later, Dr. Crandall joined several hundred other experts from academics and industry in Washington for “The HeadHealthTECH Symposium: Fundamental Biomechanics of Concussion in the NFL.”

 “The primary purpose of the Engineering Roadmap is to stimulate innovation in a very open and transparent way to improve the safety of the game,” said Dr. Kristy Arbogast in D.C.
 She is the Co-Scientific Director and Director of Engineering for the Center for Injury Research and Prevention at Children’s Hospital of Philadelphia and a Research Professor of Pediatrics at the University of Pennsylvania.
 Dr. Arbogast also advises the NFL Players Association.